 Progressive Web Apps (PWAs) as a Bridge

-While not traditional “apps,” PWAs offer another way to bridge the gap.
-They provide native-like experiences (offline access, push notifications, home screen icons) through web technologies, continuously improving their performance through service workers, caching strategies, and efficient asset delivery.
+Despite not being conventional “apps,” PWAs provide an alternative means of bridging the divide.
+They provide native-like experiences (offline access, push notifications, home screen icons) through web technologies, continuously increasing their performance through service workers, caching methods, and efficient asset delivery.

 Future Trends and Advanced Optimizations